Notice of HIPAA Privacy Practices

 Uses and Disclosures of Health Information

-We will use your health information for regular health operations.
+We will use and disclose your health information for regular health operations.

-Members of the medical staff, the risk or quality improvement manager, or members of the quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
+For example: Members of the medical staff, the risk manager, or members of the quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
 This information will then be used in an effort to continually improve the quality and effectiveness of the health care and service we provide.

 In addition to our use of health information for treatment, payment and health care operations, there are other circumstances in which we may use and disclose your health information without your authorization.
 We have provided below a list of those circumstances.